zptr1/stck/doc/01_GETTING_STARTED.md

 Let's review this "Hello, World!" program in detail.

-The program begins with the line `proc main` and ends with the line `end`.
+The program begins with the line `proc main do` and ends with the line `end`.
 These lines define a **procedure** named `main` - it's a special procedure that gets executed once you run a program.

-The body of the procedure begins after its name and ends at `end`, so, in this program, the body of the procedure would be
+The body of the procedure begins after `do` and ends at `end`, so, in this program, the body of the procedure would be
 ```
   "Hello, World\n" puts
 ```
 This line does all the work in this tiny program.
+Let's see what happens here:

 - `"Hello, World\n"` is a string literal, which gets pushed onto the stack when encountered;
 - `puts` is a built-in word which takes the string from the stack and outputs it to the console.

+...

 ---